Christine Darby // Published: May 2024 // Updated: November 2024

 Practice Real-World SEO

 There is no substitute for hands-on experience.
-As you progress through a reputable course, you’ll need a website to practice applying the concepts you’ve learned.
+As you progress through the resources above, you’ll want to practice applying the concepts you’re learning to your own website.

 Explore Generative AI